chriskrycho/v5.chriskrycho.com/site/journal/2023/Trying BBEdit and Nova.md

 - **Typography.** Use the native system fonts.
 Period.
 That does not mean *no* elements can have customized typography, but major design elements should use the standard type faces from the system.
 Similarly, they should default to using the standard control sizes from the operating system.

-- **Controls.** Use native buttons, checkboxes, toggles, etc. No
+- **Controls.** Use native buttons, checkboxes, toggles, etc. No building your own just to match a mediocre cross-platform brand.

 - **The behavior of windows.** New windows should open offset from the current window: down-and-to-the-left.
 (It took something like five years for VS Code to fix this!)
 They should support [document proxy icons][dpi], and those proxy icons should be well-behaved according to standard system behaviors.
 They should have usable title bars.

-- **Tabs:** System-native tabs have consistent behavior.
+- **Tabs.** System-native tabs have consistent behavior.
 Tabs built in [Electron][electron] or some custom <abbr title="user interface">UI</abbr> layer do not.
 How can they be dragged? *Where* can they be dragged—only within a single window, or between windows?[^native-tabs] Some apps do not support tabs at all; this is more or less fine: the key is that if tabs *are* present, they should work like *native* tabs.
 That includes the size.

 - **Scroll bars.** Native text editors use native scroll bars, and respect the system settings *and* system design of scroll bars.
 Scroll bars are an incredible affordance!
 They provide information and useful controls at the same time.
 They should look and work the same way in a text editor they do anywhere else.
 In many editors (including Code, Sublime Text, and Zed) they do not.